hat-open/hat-event/docs/server.rst

 storing and providing access to events.

-`Configuration`_ for Event Server is defined with schema ``hat-event://main.yaml#``.
+`Configuration`_ for Event Server is defined with schema ``hat-event://server.yaml#``.

 Running
 -------

-By installing Event Server from `hat-event` package, executable `hat-event` becomes available and can be used for starting this component.
+By installing Event Server from `hat-event` package, executable `hat-event-server` becomes available and can be used for starting this component.

     .. program-output:: python -m hat.event.server --help